Colorado suspect says he killed wife after he saw her strangling daughter, affidavit says

 Atkinson said she contacted Chris Watts, but he didn’t seem as worried as she thought he should be.
 Atkinson said she then contacted police.

-In an interview with a local news station Tuesday — after his family disappeared but before his arrest — Chris Watts also said his wife got home around 2 a.m.
+In an interview with a local news station on August 14 — after his family disappeared but before his arrest — Chris Watts also said his wife got home around 2 a.m.

 “We had an emotional conversation, I’ll leave it at that,” Watts told a reporter who asked whether they’d argued.
 “I just want them back.
 I just want them to come back.”